platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 ## Setting up

-If you are running a non-Dedicated Platform.sh project (a Professional or non-Dedicated Enterprise plan), migrating it to Dedicated Generation 3 can be done by opening a support ticket to request it.
+If you are interested in Platform.sh's data cloning, environment control and infrastructure-as-code philisophy across our supported runtimes and services, but you also need a large amount of resources and data isolation, you can [contact us](https://platform.sh/contact) to start setting up a Dedicated Generation 3 project.

+At this time, existing Platform.sh Professional projects cannot be migrated to Dedicated Generation 3, but they soon will be.
+Migrations will then require contacting our sales team, at which point your infrastructure will be reviewed for compatibility and pricing.
+After that, your existing project settings will be modified to set up a production environment using Dedicated Generation 3.

 At the moment, Dedicated projects cannot be migrated to Dedicated Generation 3, but support for this type of migration will soon be available.

-Open a Support ticket with the suggested title “Upgrade to Dedicated Generation 3".
-In the ticket, request to have your project upgraded.
-We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with those changes.

-Once started the process usually takes less than an hour.
-There should be no downtime on your production site, although you should not push any code to Git while the upgrade is in progress.
-When done, you can review the changes to your project through the management console.